cmu-sei/crucible/docs/caster/index.md

 Designer provides a graphical user interface for creating and editing terraform deployments through the use of modules.

 When you open a project, you can create a design and add modules backed by git to that design.
+You can also use create variables to be used in the modules settings.

 ## Caster Tips